cristianglezm/EvoGarden/Planning.md

 ### 5.4.
 UI/Worker Communication & State Management Hooks (`src/hooks/`)
 -   **`useSimulation` Hook**: This custom hook is the sole bridge between the React UI and the simulation worker.
-    -   **Responsibilities**: Manages the lifecycle of both workers, establishes the `MessageChannel` between them, sends commands (start, pause, reset) to the simulation worker, and listens for incoming messages.
+    -   **Responsibilities**: Manages the lifecycle of both workers, establishes the `MessageChannel` between them, sends commands (start, pause, reset, trigger-weather, introduce-species, introduce-stationary, plant-champion-seed) to the simulation worker, and listens for incoming messages.
     -   **State Synchronization**: When it receives a 'tick-update' message, it efficiently processes an array of deltas to reconstruct the new grid state.
 It then forwards the tick summary to the analytics and challenge stores and sends all new events to the EventService.
 -   **`useActorTracker` Hook**: A reusable hook that encapsulates the logic for tracking a specific actor.
     -   **Responsibilities**: Manages the ID of the tracked actor, handles starting and stopping the tracking mode, and ensures the simulation continues to run while tracking is active.
 It also synchronizes the `selectedActor` state to keep the UI panel updated with the tracked actor's latest data.
 This hook is primarily consumed by the `GlobalSearch` component and the individual actor details panels to provide a cohesive tracking experience.